CDCgov/ixa/examples/load-people/README.md

 If you want to observe the initial value of a property, you should subscribe to the `PersonCreatedEvent` and access the property with `context.get_person_property`.

-### Handling uninitialized/initialized properties

-If you want to have a property that starts in some kind of "uninitialized" state and handle when it becomes initialized, we recommend that you